ysricky/my-python-exercises/README.md

-# my-machinelearning-journey
+# my-python-journey

 <p align="center">
 <img src="images/pythonemblem.png">
 </p>

-Hello, this is my repository of my machine learning / data science journey.
+Hello, this is repository about my journey to learn python.
-All of my exercises, scripts, notebooks, all of my learning resources stored here...
+All of my exercises, scripts, notebooks, stored here...

-# My Machine Learning Roadmap (constantly updating)
-- [ ] Dicoding